lethal-guitar/RigelEngine/README.md

 https://en.wikipedia.org/wiki/Duke_Nukem_II), originally released by Apogee Software in 1993 for MS-DOS.
 RigelEngine works as a drop-in replacement for the original executable: It reads the game's data files and plays just like the original, but runs natively on modern operating systems and is written in modern C++ code with a completely new architecture under the hood.
-On top of that, it offers various modern enhancements like better game controller support, a wide-screen mode, quick saving etc.
+On top of that, it offers various modern enhancements like better game controller support, a wide-screen mode, quick saving, extended modding features etc.

 There was never any source code released for the original game, so this project is based on reverse engineering.
 Disassembly from the original executable served as basis for writing new code from scratch, while video captures from DosBox were used for frame-by-frame verification.